 - Protester files lawsuit against venue for wrongful detention and false arrest.
 Event insurance pays $10,000 plus defense costs (legal fees) in settlement.

-Why brokers should continue to offer special events coverage.
+Why brokers should continue to offer wedding insurance.

 Although a traditionally painful product to sell, it is now possible to automate the entire distribution of a wedding insurance policy.
 This allows brokers to maintain their relationships with the venue with no additional effort.
 Best of all, the commission is still paid to the broker making special events insurance a passive income source for brokers going forward.